We’d like to be

 A content edit involves reviewing a manuscript for such things as readability, pacing, point of view, conflict, and dialogue.
 In most cases, a completed manuscript is reviewed.
 The edit consists of notes and detailed advice to the author.
 As a rule, corrections are not made by the editor.
 Not sure this is what you need?
 Contact us about a free sample edit.

-A developmental edit includes most other services we offer, plus minor rewrites as needed.
-It does not include a final proofread unless stipulated in advance.
+A developmental edit includes all other services we offer, plus minor rewrites as needed.
 Think of it as ordering a pizza with everything on it.
 (No mushrooms though.
 Horrible, slimy things.)
 Keep getting rejection notices but don’t know why?
 Got an idea for a book, but don’t know what to do with it?
 Never done any writing?
 A developmental edit may be the solution.
 We can help with plot, organization, structure, flow, and presentation.
 From start to finish, we’ll work with you to deliver a work you’ll be proud to share.
 Contact us about a free sample edit.

 Think of mentoring as having an after-school tutor.
 We’ll help you improve your overall writing while focusing on specific areas of weakness.
 Typically, mentoring covers more than one project and may occur on an as-needed basis.
 It’s developmental editing taken to the next level.
 We’ll work on two or three chapters at a time at a pace you determine.